broadinstitute/cromwell/README.md

 ## GET /api/engine/:version/stats

 This endpoint returns some basic statistics on the current state of the engine.
-At the moment that includes the number of running workflows and the number of active jobs.
+At the moment that includes the number of running workflows and the number of jobs belonging to running workflows with their respective status.

 cURL:
 ```